hamada-g/blue-lab/docs/installation-media.md

 ## Wazuh Agent MSI

 ### Purpose
-This installer will be used for future Wazuh agent installation on the Windows endpoint.
+This installer was used for the Windows endpoint Wazuh agent deployment.

-### Planned VM
+### Planned / Actual VM
 win-endpoint-01

 ### Local File Path
-C:\Users\mgami\OneDrive\Desktop\Job Application Stuff\Blue-Lab Project\Installation Media\wazuh-agent-4.14.4-1
+C:\Lab\Blue-Lab\Installation Media\wazuh-agent-4.14.4-1

 ### Notes
-- This file is staged in advance to reduce dependency on future downloads during endpoint configuration.
+- This file was staged in advance to reduce dependency on future downloads during endpoint configuration.
 - Although the Wazuh MSI was staged on the host in the installation media directory, the actual Windows endpoint installation used a guest-side download because the Hyper-V VM did not have direct access to host files during setup.